Did You Know Menstrual Blood Might Help Treat Alzheimer's?

 • Diabetes

-• What are the ethical implications of collecting and using menstrual blood for medical purposes?
+• What are the ethical considerations around collecting menstrual blood for medicine?

 The Road Ahead

-While the results from animal studies are promising, it's important to note that human clinical trials are still limited.
-Extensive research is needed to fully understand the safety and efficacy of MenSC treatments in humans.
+While results from mouse studies are promising, human clinical trials are still limited.
+Ongoing research is crucial to better understand the safety, efficacy, and mechanisms of MenSC-based therapies.

 References